sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-flows-theme/sdk-android-flows-theme.md

 >Please see [Flows Theme and Style](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/features/onboarding/android/newflows/FlowStyles.html) for more information on UI customization.

->For Android API Level 30 or above, we recommend you to use the theme download feature, which will apply the theme to the client application.
+>For Android API Level 30 or above, we recommend that you use the theme download feature, which will apply the theme to the client application.
 Please see [How to Use an Application Theme From a Client Application](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/features/application-themes/android/use-theme-from-client-app.html) for the theme download feature.

 Congratulations!
-You now have learned how to customize the styles and themes for the UI screens of Flows component!
+You now have learned how to customize the styles and themes of the UI screens of Flows component!

 [VALIDATE_1]
 [ACCORDION-END]